How to Set Up Google Search Console

 You need a valid Google Account.
 This seems obvious, but which account you use has long-term implications.

 Use the same Google Account that manages your other Google business assets: Google Analytics 4, Google Ads, Google Business Profile.
-This unified approach simplifies future data linking, allowing GSC data to flow into GA4 reports.
+This unified approach simplifies future data linking, allowing GSC data to flow into GA4 reports if you’re using that platform.

 If you’re running a business, avoid using a personal Gmail address as the primary owner.
 Use a dedicated business Google account or Google Workspace account instead (admin@yourbusiness.com rather than surferdude88@gmail.com).
 This ensures that if personnel changes occur, access to the data remains with the company, not an individual who might leave.